(this is an update to the original post of September 2019 - includes updates as…

 - Do not say “let me know if you have questions or concerns” see #7

 - Always provide something of value – each and every email should have something that the prospect can use to make their life easier.
-It could be an insightful industry article, or a checklist, or the name of a really great keynote speaker – something that nurtures the relationship with the prospect.
+It could be an insightful industry article, or a checklist, or a referral to someone that can provide them with value – something that nurtures the relationship with the prospect.
 In the same way that you take flowers or a bottle of wine to a dinner party, take something into each communication with your prospect.

 - Always include a call to action – any email without a call to action will leave your recipient wondering “what’s next?”.
 Never let your recipients wonder what’s next; let them know and take control of the situation (especially if no one has control at that point!)